 - Meaningful Name: Nikki is Japanese for journal/diary.
 Koukan nikki is a form of exchange journal among close friends.

 - Microtransactions: In Swapdoodle, players can buy sets of stationary and art lessons.

 - Role-Playing Game: This video provides an example of how to create a simple tabletop RPG within Swapnote.

 - Spiritual Successor: To the DS's Pictochat.

-- Unlockable Content: The ability to send pictures and sound attachments along with 3D writting are unlocked as you save/send more messages.
+- Unlockable Content: The ability to send pictures and sound attachments along with 3D writing are unlocked as you save/send more messages.
 Additional Stationery can be purchased via Play Coins.

 - Yonkoma: You are given up to four pages for each message you send.

 - Variable Mix: The background music changes when reading, writing, or browsing your notes.

 - Videogame Perversity Potential: You can send anything to anyone in your friends list.
 Even that, which ultimately contributed to the first program going offline.